zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

     dbService.paginatedUsers(pageNum).map(Response.json(_.json))
 } @@ composedMiddlewares // attach composedMiddlewares to the app using @@
 ```
-Observe how we gained following benefits by using middlewares
+Observe how we gained the following benefits by using middlewares
 * **Readability**: de-cluttering business logic.
 * **Modularity**: we can manage aspects independently without making changes in 100 places.
 For example,
-  * replacing the logging mechanism from logback to log4j2 will require a change in one place, the logging middleware).
+  * replacing the logging mechanism from logback to log4j2 will require a change in one place, the logging middleware.
   * replacing the authentication mechanism from OAuth to single sign-on will require changing the auth middleware
 * **Testability**: we can test our aspects independently.